What is TAC?

 Ready to Work

-The apprentices work in one of four functional teams.
-Apprentices are assigned to these teams based on their desired career path.
-Although each team operates separately, cross-functional teams are often created to meet the desired outcomes of each project, daily assignments and tasks.
-This “team” approach to learning allows apprentices to participate in and experience an environment that respects the contribution each student makes.
-Apprentices learn how to be effective and add value to the mission and vision of an organization.
+The apprentices work in one of four teams based on their desired career path.
+Although each team operates separately, cross-functional teams are often created to meet the desired outcomes of a project.
+This cross-functional team approach to learning allows apprentices to be exposed to many new areas, increasing their marketability to employers after graduation.
+By performing work vital to both The Children’s Campaign and Voices for Florida, apprentices also learn how to add value to the mission and vision of an organization.

 - Administration, Accounting & Human Resources